ccolteu/wifidirectdemo/README.md

 5. on R press OPEN to view received photo
 6. press DISCONNECT on any device

-Note that the device that initiates the connection will be the sender, the device that accepts the connection will be the receiver.
+The device that initiates the connection will be the sender, while the device that accepts the connection will be the receiver.

+Sender (initiates the commection):

 ![Alt text](/sender.png?raw=true "initiates connection to send")

+Receiver (accepts the connection):

 ![Alt text](/receiver.png?raw=true "accepts connection to receive")